Teymarr/TeymarrP/index.md

 I bring expertise in dark web intelligence, leveraging tools like the Tor browser for investigative research, and I utilize platforms such as VirusTotal for malware analysis and threat intelligence.
 My experience in OSINT techniques and the use of advanced tools like Wireshark, Nmap, and CyberChef ensures that I effectively analyze and secure digital environments.

-**If you are interested, you can explore some of my favorite projects I have worked on in my free time at the bottom of the page.**
+**If you are interested, you can explore some of my favorite personal and simulated projects I have worked on in my free time at the bottom of the page.**

+## Contact Information
+- **TEYMARR.PAGE@PROTON.ME**

 ## **Certifications**:
 - **Security Blue Team**: Level 1 (BTL1)